 AI can do much more than this, but those are common uses and functionality for marketing.
 And while it might seem like the machines are ready to rise and take over, humans are still needed to do much of the work.

 Mainly, we use AI to save us time — adding people to email automation and allowing AI to do much of the work while we work on other tasks.

-Ethics is the branch of philosophy concerned with grounding decisions, beliefs, policies, etc. in some sort of framework for deciding right and wrong.
-Ethics looks to resolve such questions as human morality.
+Ethics refers to the branch of philosophy concerned with grounding decisions, beliefs, policies, etc. in some sort of framework for deciding right and wrong.
+Ethics concerns itself in resolving questions as human morality through discussions and debates.
 By deriving some moral system, we can prescribe value to some action or belief.

-There are some main areas of study in ethics that can be further broken into subcategories:
+There are some main areas of study in ethics that can be further classified into subcategories: